Search the collections

 Herbert passed the hen on to his father, John Herbert Reeves, who wrote down his father's memories (see Museum Archives) and donated the hen to Museum Victoria.

-- Metal hen's egg, life-size.
-Splits into two halves.
+- One half of metal hen's egg, life-size.
 Original inscription has been lost from surface.

 - Acquisition Information: